Knowledge Distillation Decision Tree for Unravelling Black-box Machine Learning Models: Theorems and Proofs

-\begin{enumerate} \item [(a)] \textbf{Unary relationship.} Although the teacher model $f(\mathbf{x})$ has $p$-dimensional covariates $\mathbf{x}=( x_1,...x_p)$, only one covariate is considered at each split.
-Therefore, a unary teacher model $f(x)$ that is used throughout Section \ref{SR} is defined as follows.
+Although the teacher model $f(\mathbf{x})$ may have $p$-dimensional covariates $\mathbf{x}=( x_1,...x_p)$, only one covariate is used at each split.
+Therefore, we need to marginalize over all other covariates to eliminate their influence.
+The result is a unary function $f(x)$ defined as follows.